aliyun/terraform-provider-alicloud/website/docs/d/security_groups.html.markdown

   * `vpc_id` - The ID of the VPC that owns the security group.
   * `inner_access` - Whether to allow inner network access.
   * `creation_time` - Creation time of the security group.
+  * `tags` - A map of tags assigned to the ECS instance.